-There were fewer errors, beeps, or long periods of waiting for that success message.
-Even when I got an unsuccessful or skew message, it cleared without a struggle.
+I had fewer errors, beeps, or long periods of waiting when loading a new roll.
+Even when I get an unsuccessful or skew message, it clears without a struggle.

-What the HP has going for it is ease of use, print speed, and fine line quality.
+What the HP has going for it is ease of use, versatile media options, and fine line quality.
 From the print apps to adding paper this plotter is among the easiest to use.

 The Copier Guy, aka Dave.
 I’ve worked on scanners, printers, copiers, and faxes since 1994.
 When I’m not fixing them I’m writing about them.
 Although, I’m probably better at fixing them.
 I’ve worked with every major brand.
 As well as several types of processes.
 If it uses paper I’ve probably worked on one.